Women in Science at Duquesne University

 - Provide a strong network of women in science who are willing to support and serve as role models for both graduate students and their peers.

-WIS@DU will meet twice per semester to discuss professional and personal development, as well as provide opportunities for women in the Duquesne University science community.
+WIS@DU meets twice per semester to discuss professional and personal development, as well as provide opportunities for women in the Duquesne University science community.

 Recent achievements by women in science at Duquesne